spike0en/nothing_archive/docs/README.md

 <br>

-**Note**: Versions 2.5.3 to 2.5.5A are compatible only with the Milk, White, and Black variants of the device.
-Versions 2.5.6 and higher support all color variants, including Blue and the Special Edition.
+> **Note**: Versions 2.5.3 to 2.5.5A are compatible only with Milk, White, and Black variants.
+Versions 2.5.6 and higher support all color variants.

 <br>